-How are you doing, so far in 2020, on that quest to be dressed in the best that God offers you freely and daily?
+How are you doing on that quest to be dressed in the best that God offers you freely and daily?

 Join the movement by signing up below and I'll send you the link today.
 And no worries, We don’t spam.
 Promise!
 We don’t like spam either.